yackx/c64/README.md

 make TARGET=sprites/many run
 ```

-Programs in this repository are located at `$c000` preferably.
-This is the default address for the Makefile.
-Sometimes, a program is too large and needs to be relocated.
-In that case, add a `START_PC` parameter to match the program's `*=` directive:
+Programs in this repository are located at `$c000` by convention.
+Type `SYS 49152` to run them from BASIC.
+This is the default address for the `Makefile`.
+In several instances, depending on its layour, a program may be located at a different address.
+In that case, add a `START_PC` parameter to match the program's `*=` directive.
+For instance, if `*=$1000`:

 ```bash
 make TARGET=charset/custom-font START_PC=0x1000 run